 Lux

-Lux is the mage support that benefits most from Patch 26.7’s support farm penalty removal — long-range poke, solid burst on a short cooldown, a bind that sets up kills from across the lane.
+Lux keeps her identity as the mage support with long-range poke, solid burst on a short cooldown, and a bind that sets up kills from across the lane.
 Her weakness is that her E shield has a long cooldown and landing her skill shots requires precision.
 She punishes immobile matchups and teams that play into her range advantage.

 Braum